benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 The typical flow for deleting all stored payments for a consumer is:

-<i class="numberCircle gray">1</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
+1. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
 Credit Card account numbers are masked in the response.

-<i class="numberCircle gray">2</i>Call [Delete Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-delete-stored-payments-by-upmid-delete){:target="new-tab"} to delete all of a consumer's stored payments.
+2. Call [Delete Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-delete-stored-payments-by-upmid-delete){:target="new-tab"} to delete all of a consumer's stored payments.

-<i class="numberCircle gray">3</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to verify that no stored payments are returned.
+3. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to verify that no stored payments are returned.

 Listed below is a sample [Delete Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-delete-stored-payments-by-upmid-delete){:target="new-tab"} DELETE request URI. **This endpoint is JWT-restricted.**